An identity mapper for the Django ORM

 An identity mapper for the Django ORM.
 This is a fork of django-idmapper, which is no longer maintained.

-django-idmap has been tested against django 1.8 and 1.9 and the latest minor versions of Python (2.7 and 3.5).
-Using it with django versions older than 1.8 is possible only with version 0.3.3.
+django-idmap has been tested against django 1.8, 1.11 and 2.0 and the latest minor versions of Python 2 and 3 (Django 2.0 only supports Python 3).

 What is it?

 - loads only once the instances in memory the first time they are needed